UPPS No. 05.01.02

 All items of equipment and consumable supplies are procured by one of the following methods:

-Purchases from state or local funds by purchase order or P-card
+purchases from state or local funds by purchase order or P-card;

-Inter-agency or inter-department transfer
+inter-agency or inter-department transfer;

-Gifts-in-kind (i.e., donated equipment or property)
+gifts-in-kind (i.e., donated equipment or property); or

-Purchases from sponsored program funds
+purchases from sponsored program funds.

-PROCEDURE FOR DETERMINATION, REMOVAL AND DISPOSAL OF SURPLUS PROPERTY
+PROCEDURE FOR DETERMINATION, REMOVAL, AND DISPOSAL OF SURPLUS PROPERTY

 The account manager is responsible for determining when equipment or consumable supplies have become “surplus” and are no longer useful for university business purposes.
 The State Property Accounting division of the State Comptroller’s Office defines surplus as: “Any personal property which is in excess of the needs of any state agency and which is not required for its foreseeable need.”
 Surplus property may be new or used but must have additional useful life.
 Account managers should consult with their chair, dean or director, and members of their department as to whether others within the department might have use for the items.

-Materials Management will destroy non-repairable surplus property that does not have any resale value.
+Materials Management & Logistics will destroy non-repairable surplus property that does not have any resale value.

 PROCEDURES FOR DISPOSAL OF COMPUTER EQUIPMENT AND DOCUMENTATION